open-energy-transition/pypsa-earth-status/doc/community/contributing.md

 * add new features,
 * report bugs,
 * fix bugs,
-* implement a new cluster/cloud computation backend,
 * write documentation

 ## Code

 ### Linting and pre-commit

-For every code contribution you should run [pre-commit](https://pre-commit.com/index.html).
+For every code contribution, the [pre-commit](https://pre-commit.com/index.html) utility should be executed.
-This will lint, format and check your code contributions against our guidelines (e.g. we use [Black](https://github.com/psf/black) as code style and aim for [REUSE compliance](https://reuse.software/)):
+This will lint, format and check your code contributions against our guidelines to ensure code quality and consistency (e.g. we use [Black](https://github.com/psf/black) as code style and aim for [REUSE compliance](https://reuse.software/)):